 A survey research method was adopted in the conduct of this study.
-The population of the study includes all academic libraries in Nigeria who have successfully implemented the KOHA Integrated Library management software.
-However, in the absence of official data, convenience and purposive sampling techniques were adopted to select the respondents.
-The instrument used for data collection was a self-developed questionnaire which was sent electronically through various media such as WhatsApp; E-mail; Discussion Forums etc. eventually, response was received from 23 Institutions.
-Out of this number, 3 are not automated and thus excluded from the study.
-The 20 responding institutions include Federal, State and Private Owned
+The population of the study includes all academic libraries in Nigeria who have successfully implemented the KOHA ILS.
+However, in the absence of official data, convenience and purposive sampling techniques were adopted to

-Universities across Nigeria.
-The data collected for the study are presented and analyzed using descriptive statistics such as percentages, mean, standard deviation.
+171 172 select the respondents.
+The instrument used for data collection was a selfdeveloped questionnaire which was sent electronically through various media such as WhatsApp, email, discussion forums, etc. Responses were received from 23 institutions.
+Three of these are not automated and so were excluded from the study.
+The 20 responding institutions include Federal, State, and privately-owned universities across Nigeria.
+The data collected for the study are presented and analyzed using descriptive statistics such as percentages, mean, and standard deviation.

-- 1. Ajayi Crowther University Oyo
+- Ajayi Crowther University Oyo

 - 2. Lead City University Central Library Ibadan.

 - 3. Samuel Adegboyega University, Ogwa

-- 4. Wesley University library, Ondo
+- Wesley University library, Ondo 4.

-- 5. Federal University of Technology Akure
+- Federal University of Technology Akure 5.

 - 6. University of Ilorin

-- 7. University of Lagos, Akoka, Lagos
+- University of Lagos, Akoka, Lagos 7.

 - 8. Ondo State University of Science and Technology Okitipupa

-- 9. Nigeria Police Academy, Kano
+- Nigeria Police Academy, Kano 9.

-- 10. Kwara State University, Malete, Kwara State
+- Kwara State University, Malete, Kwara State 10.

-- 11. Federal University Dutse, Jigawa State
+- Federal University Dutse, Jigawa State 11.

 - 12. National Open University of Nigeria

-- 13. Federal University of Technology, Minna, Niger State
+- Federal University of Technology, Minna, Niger State 13.

-- 14. Technical University Ibadan, Oyo State
+- Technical University Ibadan, Oyo State 14.

-- 15. University of Port-Harcourt
+- University of Port-Harcourt 15.

 - 16. Summit University, Offa, Kwara State

-- 17. Bowen University, Iwo
+- Bowen University, Iwo 17.

-- 18. Adeleke University, Ede
+- Adeleke University, Ede 18.

-- 19. Redeemed University Ede
+- Redeemed University Ede 19.

-- 20. Ladoke Akintola University, Ogbomoso, Oyo State.
+- Ladoke Akintola University, Ogbomoso, Oyo State 20.